Asian stocks fall further on economy worries

 Markets are pricing in a 75% probability the Fed will cut short-term rates by half a percentage point at its Oct.
 29-30 meeting.
 The Fed hasn’t cut rates by that large a margin since the 2008 financial crisis.

-ENERGY: Benchmark U.S. crude gained 13 cents to $52.77 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude gained 18 cents to $52.82 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract plunged 98 cents on Wednesday to close at $52.64.
-Brent crude, used to price international oils, lost 6 cents to $57.63 per barrel in London.
+Brent crude, used to price international oils, added 2 cents to $57.72 per barrel in London.
 It fell $1.20 the previous session to $57.69.

 Comments